rhysmoggs/ms4-morgan-and-co/TESTING.md

 Changes were made due to the results of the Lighthouse tests.
 These were:
 - Adeed a meta description and content to boost overall SEO website score.
-- Added aria-label to buttons to boost accesibility further.
+- Added aria-label to links.
-- Fixed sequential headings.
+- Improved sequential headings.
 - Improved contrasting.

 ## Homepage